COS301-SE-2021/Surface-Pattern-Accelerator/README.md

 - We will have multiple feature branches for code development
 - We will have development branches for our integration and regression testing
 - We will have release brances for different versions of our working prototypes
-- We will have a master branch for our working prototypes
+- We will have a master branch for our most recent working prototype

 ## Delta Devs Team Members